Say on pay: Academic skepticism

-Brian Cheffins of Cambridge University and Randall Thomas of Vanderbilt University predicted that a 'say on pay' could hold back sudden jumps, but it would not stop the general upward drift in pay rates.
-Ryan Krause and colleagues argued that 'say on pay' offered little information to the board of directors beyond disapproval of CEO compensation not being in line with firm performance.
+Brian Cheffins of Cambridge University and Randall Thomas of Vanderbilt University predicted that a "say on pay" could hold back sudden jumps, but it would not stop the general upward drift in pay rates.
+Ryan Krause and colleagues argued that "say on pay" offered little information to the board of directors beyond disapproval of CEO compensation not being in line with firm performance.
+Another academic study shows that the introduction of "say on pay" in 14 countries, did not increase the market value of shareholder voting rights in the average firm.
+However, while stricter, binding SoP reforms increased voting values, looser advisory SoP laws decreased them.